atks/cavstools/README.md

 output
 a. labels with principal components

-###3. fasta ID extraction with length annotation
+###fasta ID extraction with length annotation

 cavstools extract_id refseq.fasta

-###4. assembly comparison with bam file and filling in the bases
+###assembly comparison with bam file and filling in the bases

 cavstools compile assembly.fasta bam